alisvea/energy-react/README.md

   * Clone the repository: `git clone https://github.com/alisvea/energy-react.git`.
   * CD to directory `cd react` and then run npm install `npm install` .
   * Run the build process `npm run build`.
-  * The above command will create a directory build containing all the needed files i.e js, css, html.
+  * The above command will create a directory `build` containing all the needed files i.e js, css, html.
   * Using ftp client (e.g FileZilla) to ftp.sveasolar.com and copy all the files in build directory to /v2/calculator.

 #### SASS app
   * CD to directory `cd sass` and then run npm install `npm install` .
   * Run the build process `npm start`.
 Then if you make any change to any scss file it will be automatically compiled and copied to css directory.
-  * After making any changes and compiling using the above command, copy the latest css/style.css to Read App by using:
+  * After making any changes and compiling using the above command, copy the latest css/style.css to React App by using:
     `npm run build`.

 ### Requirements